East Malling to Maidstone Walk

 Walk Options

 Several short cuts are included in the walk directions.
-In the morning you could save 1½ km by omitting the loop via Nettlestead, which would be worth considering if you missed a train and wanted to catch up a group which started earlier.
-Shorter alternative endings have also been included to all three destinations.
+In the morning you could save 1½ km by omitting the loop via Nettlestead, and at the start of the Longer Walk you could save 1 km by taking a more direct route through Manor Park; both options would be worth considering if you missed a train and wanted to catch up a group which started earlier.
+Some minor short cuts are also available on the afternoon route.

 Transport

-West Malling and East Malling are adjacent stations on the Maidstone East line.
-There are hourly services from both Victoria (daily) and Charing Cross (Mon–Sat) along this line (each taking 53 minutes to West Malling), but only the Victoria trains call at East Malling, three minutes later.
+West Malling and East Malling are adjacent stations on the Kent Downs line, with hourly services towards Maidstone East and Ashford from both Victoria (daily) and Charing Cross (Mon–Sat).
+Both services take 50–55 minutes to West Malling, but only the Victoria trains call at East Malling, three minutes later.
+Buy a return to Maidstone stations, which would also be valid for returning via Paddock Wood on the Medway Valley line if you finished at East Farleigh.

-† A Maidstone return might also be accepted for returning in the other direction from these stations, although you would definitely need to pay a “Plus High Speed” supplement if you connected with those trains at Strood.
+† A Maidstone return might also be accepted for returning in the other direction, although you would definitely need to pay a “Plus High Speed” supplement if you connected with those trains at Strood.

 There is a half-hourly bus service along the A26 at Wateringbury and Teston.
 There is also an infrequent service (Mon–Sat) through West Farleigh, with the nearest bus stop on Ewell Lane being about 300m from the lunch pub.

-If driving, there is no car park at East Malling station but parking is available in nearby residential streets after 10.30am Mon–Fri and all day weekends.
-The station car park at West Malling costs £5.30 Mon–Fri, £2.80 Sat, £1 Sun & BH (2022).
+If driving, there is no car park at East Malling station but at weekends you can use the Village Field car park, off the High Street to the north of the station; on weekdays street parking is possible after 10.30am.
+The station car park at West Malling costs around £6 Mon–Fri, £4.50 Sat, £4 Sun & BH (2025).

 Suggested Train